 The Rev. Soar moved on to a church in Ashford and the Rev. Albert Allen became the minister from 1969 to 1981.
 It was during his pastorate that the original hall was demolished and a larger building erected.
 That building, after many alterations was itself demolished in 2010.
 The present building was opened in the autumn of 2011.

 The Rev. William McIlroy, known as "Pastor Bill," served us faithfully from 1982-2001 before moving on to a church in Woodmansterne.
 Under his ministry the church met in schools and colleges as it outgrew the building.
-Our present minister, the Rev. Brian White, with his family, joined us in February 2003.
+Rev. Brian White, with his family, joined us in February 2003 before moving on to a church in Wallaston April 2020.
 Our part-time minister, Rev. Lisa Ranier, joined the ministry team in September 2011, having been on placement as a student minister over the previous two and a half years or so.
 In April 2015, Lisa moved on to a full-time post at St Catherine's Hospice in Crawley, but remains a member of our congregation.